binarapps/baca-react-native-template/docs/docs/testing/TESTING_E2E.md

 Problem:

 - Maestro tests are not running on clean app, that means if you were logged before we should logout user, fortunatelly we have solved making maestro e2e test: `logout-when-needed.yaml`
+- Maestro tests for baca are build for expo go, that means we have to start server and build app before running tests.
+If you will not do that tests will not pass, because server is starting for ~1min and tests are runing instantly (the best option whould be to wait with tests, but for some reason maestro wait don't work properly)